 For restaurant establishments to run smoothly, various roles need to be filled and properly executed by staff members.
 One of these essential roles would be the food runner position.
 Food runners keep dining and food service businesses operating effectively by carrying out their vital responsibilities.

-It is essential to hire the right people for each dining establishment position, including the food runner.
+It is essential to hire the right people for each dining establishment position.
 If you are trying to figure out the best way to bring a food runner onto your restaurant team, you have come to the right place.
-This resource will teach you everything you require to create a job description that will attract qualified workers to fulfill your food runner restaurant staffing needs.
+This resource will teach you everything you require to create a food runner job description that will attract qualified workers to fulfill your food runner restaurant staffing needs.

 What is a Food Runner?